 The VOC and RSC Gas Chromatographs (GCs) are operational and collecting data at the Bertha Ganter - Fort McKay AMS.
 The GCs are complex equipment that currently require continual maintenance.
 Once full implementation and testing is complete, the semi-continuous gas chromatograph monitoring will be included as part of the long-term active air monitoring network.
-In the next quarter, both GCs are scheduled to have their calibration gas cylinders replaced.
-The WBEA has experienced issues with acquiring calibration gas for the VOC GC, but a new supplier has been contacted.
+This quarter the WBEA purchased a backup instrument for both the VOC and RSC GC which will be setup at the WBEA Centre.